bufferapp/buda-buffer-tweets-pipeline/crawler/README.md

-# buda-buffer-tweets-pipeline crawler
+# Buffer Tweets Crawler

-The crawler is a standalone application that uses the Twitter streaming API to pull data from Twitter and publishes it PubSub.
+The crawler is a standalone application that uses the Twitter streaming API to pull some data from Twitter and publishes it PubSub.

 ## Setup